Kaldarix/Zer0/README.md

 ### Legal Notice:
    This tool is intended for use in **controlled environments** only.
-   Unauthorized use against machines you do not own or have permission to test is strictly prohibited and may violate laws.
+   Unauthorized use against machines you do not own or you do not have permission to test on is strictly prohibited and may violate laws.